kanidm/kanidm/kanidm_book/src/installing_the_server.md

     <ca/croot certificate>
     -----END CERTIFICATE-----

+> **HINT**
+> If you are using Let's Encrypt the provided files "fullchain.pem" and "privkey.pem" are already
+> correctly formatted as required for Kanidm.

-You can validate that the leaf certificate is matching to the key with the command:
+You can validate that the leaf certificate matches the key with the command:

     # openssl rsa -noout -modulus -in key.pem | openssl sha1
     d2188932f520e45f2e76153fbbaf13f81ea6c1ef
     # openssl x509 -noout -modulus -in chain.pem | openssl sha1
     d2188932f520e45f2e76153fbbaf13f81ea6c1ef

-You can validate the chain to the certificate with:
+If your chain.pem contains the CA certificate, you can validate this file with the command:

     openssl verify -CAfile chain.pem chain.pem

+If your chain.pem does not contain the CA certificate (Let's Encrypt chains do not contain the CA for example) then you can validate with this command.
+Note that here "untrusted" means a list of further certificates in the chain to build up to the root, not that the verification is bypassed.

+    openssl verify -untrusted fullchain.pem fullchain.pem

 If these verifications pass you can now use these certificates with Kanidm.
 To put the certificates in place you can use a shell container that mounts the volume such as: